 If you were convicted of a felony and you already have a US passport, your passport can be revoked or you may have limited travel restrictions imposed by a court.
 Usually, though, the real problem isn’t obtaining a US passport, but finding a foreign country that will let you in with a felony conviction on your record.

+As long as you have finished serving your sentence and no court has barred you from traveling internationally.
+Some countries do not convicted felons in.
+Make sure the country where you’re planning to travel to will let you in their country.
 Many countries will not let convicted felons enter their countries; Canada and Mexico are two examples of this.
 So, you may have no trouble obtaining a US passport, but you may not have any place to go.

 Facing felony charges and concerned how a conviction might impact international travel?
 Contact our firm to meet with Attorney Barrett today.